CloudOpss/fuelphp-crash-course-docker/README.md

       default   *        virtualbox   Running   tcp://IP_OF_MACHINE:PORT            v1.11.2
     ```
     Congratulations!
 The machine is now successfully created.
 There is now only
-    step left in order to seamlessly use our machine.
+    one step left in order to seamlessly use our docker machine.

     Run the following command: